kubernetes/website/content/en/docs/concepts/security/hardening-guide/authorization-hardening.md

   can use admission controllers to define policies to restrict the access of Secrets only to the required components.

 - **_Kubernetes API_** is an HTTP API used to query and modify the status of Kubernetes objects.
-It also facilitates communication between users, various components inside cluster and external parties.
-Unrestricted access to this API may lead to resource modifications, data breaches or even a cluster takeover.
+It also facilitates communication between users, various components inside the cluster and the external parties.
+Unrestricted accesses to this API may lead to resource modifications, data breaches or even a cluster takeover.
 RBAC policies with minimum verbs should be assigned to any user.

 ### Auditing RBAC Policies